deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Daar shook his pelt out, gave Winton a grateful duck-nod and shook her hand.
 “It was a pleasure ‘ta meet you at last,” he said.
 “We shoulda met sooner.”

 “Better now than never,” Winton replied, and stepped aside for him.
-Daar gave Gabe and Powell a nod apiece, and then dropped to four-paw and followed Cerys out of the room.
+Daar gave Gabe and Powell a nod apiece, and then dropped to fourpaw and followed Cerys out of the room.

 “...Well, then.”
 Winton shut the door and returned to her desk.
 “I should probably discuss this with the other territories and the Mother-Supreme.”